jaljo/articles/trello-history/trello-history.md

 [client](https://developers.trello.com/docs/clientjs) to access their API with a good old XmlHttpRequest.
 To be called, the API requires explicit authentication:
 1. An auto generated API key,
-2. a token that is generated once the end user granted the API access on behalf of the user identified by this API key.
+2. a token that is generated once the end user granted the API access, on behalf of the user identified by this API key.

 Although it quite worked well, it also had several drawbacks.
 Because Trello is